sede-open/Fleming/README.md

 > **_NOTE:_**  Ensure you have read the [Release Guidelines](RELEASE.md) before publishing your code.

 # Support and contacts
-If you encounter any issues or have questions, please reach out to the Innersource-Enablement-Team.
+If you encounter any issues or have questions, please reach out to the team by raising an issue on the repo.
 They will be happy to assist you and provide further information about the project.

 # Contributing
 Contributions to this project are welcome!
 If you would like to contribute, please refer to our [Contributing Guide](CONTRIBUTION.md) for guidelines on how to get started.
 We appreciate your support in making this project even better.